 Joint production planning between producer and importer and market-driven product diversification with the aim of optimally co-marketing the produced tea in Europe.

 Cooperation and guarantees

 Fairbiotea offers long-term purchase guarantees with the aim of achieving fair and cost-covering export prices for the producer while at the same time offering competitive prices for the European market.
 This is intended to secure the cost recovery of sustainable development.

 Fairbiotea supports and advises producers in all aspects of this sustainable development.

 Under www.fairbiotea.de, Fairbiotea reports constantly on the development of the producer companies and promotes thereby the image of the producers as well as the sales of its sustainably produced teas.

-An intensive dialogue about the content of the cooperation between producer, Fairbiotea and CERES as an organic certifier and control body of Fairbiotea is explicitly desired with the aim to lead the project for a sustainable economic, ecological and social success.
+An intensive dialogue on the contents of the cooperation between the producer, Fairbiotea and CERES as organic certifier and at the same time control body for the Fairbiotea development standards is expressly desired, with the aim of leading the project to sustainable economic, ecological and social success for all parties involved.